didlich/salt-ror/README.md

     vagrant up

-this should setup the Ubuntu 14.04 VM for you and after that provision the VM using with:
+this should setup the Ubuntu 14.04 VM for you and after that provision the VM with:

 * ruby  - 2.1.3
 * rails - 4.1.6